-This Sweet Potato Casserole is our favorite version of the slightly sweet classic holiday side dish.
-It’s filled with warm mashed sweet potatoes, brown sugar, and cinnamon and topped with ooey-gooey mini marshmallows.
+This Sweet Potato Casserole With Marshmallows is my favorite version of this classic holiday side dish.
+It’s filled with warm mashed sweet potatoes, brown sugar, and cinnamon, and topped with ooey-gooey mini marshmallows.

-What kind of holiday would it be if there wasn’t a Sweet Potato Casserole on the Thanksgiving table?
-This version, with a marshmallow topping, is our favorite way to prepare this holiday classic.
+What kind of Thanksgiving would it be if there wasn’t a sweet potato casserole on the table?
+Topping these brown sugar mashed sweet potatoes with gooey marshmallows is my favorite way to prepare this holiday classic.
 The sweetness of the marshmallow topping mixed with buttery brown sugar and mashed sweet potatoes is a match made in Thanksgiving heaven.

 Another reason to love this side dish is that it’s insanely simple to prep and can even be made a day in advance.
 Feel free to sprinkle with chopped pecans, if that’s your thing, or leave it as is.

-This super traditional Thanksgiving side dish pairs well with other traditional Thanksgiving dishes, such as:
+This super traditional Thanksgiving side dish pairs well with other traditional Thanksgiving dishes, such as Grandma’s Stuffing Recipe, Cheesy Potato Casserole, Cranberry Sauce, Make Ahead Mashed Potatoes, and Oven Turkey Breast.

 - Sweet Potatoes - try and find sweet potatoes that have smooth, copper skin with deep orange flesh.
 For this recipe, you’ll want to wash and peel before dicing and cooking.